CKD – the basics (for health professionals)

 Renal bone disease (RBD) or renal osteodystrophy

 In CKD, disorders of mineral and bone metabolism reflect a complex spectrum of pathology that results from abnormal calcium and phosphate handling.
 In health, the kidneys have an important role in the maintenance of calcium homeostasis.
-They are able to activate vitamin D (calcitriol), a fat-soluble vitamin important for absorption of calcium from the gastrointestinal tract.
+They activate vitamin D (calcitriol), a fat-soluble vitamin important for absorption of calcium from the gastrointestinal tract.
 They are also involved in the reabsorption of calcium and excretion of phosphate.

 The treatment of RBD requires management of the underlying biochemical abnormalities: